AminAvan/ARL-RT-TS-EC/README.md

----
+# Agile Reinforcement Learning for Real-Time Task Scheduling in Edge Computing (CAIAC 2025)

-# Overview of aRL
+## Overview of aRL
 Task scheduling for soft real-time applications in edge computing presents significant challenges due to dynamic environments, large search spaces, and multiple conflicting objectives.
 Traditional heuristic & metaheuristic task schedulers often struggle to adapt to these conditions, motivating the adoption of reinforcement learning (RL).
 However, RL is often hindered by prolonged training times, primarily due to extensive exploration of irrelevant actions.

 This GitHub repository provides the implementation of Agile Reinforcement Learning (aRL), an enhanced reinforcement learning approach that integrates informed exploration and action masking to prioritize relevant actions.
 These improvements enhance predictability, accelerate adaptation, and facilitate faster convergence.